nextcloud/documentation/admin_manual/installation/linux_installation.rst

 .. _Mageia Wiki: https://wiki.mageia.org/en/OwnCloud

-**Debian/Ubuntu:** The package installs an additional Apache config file to ``/etc/apache2/conf-available/owncloud.conf`` which contains an ``Alias`` to the owncloud installation directory as well as some more needed configuration options.

-**Running ownCloud in a subdir**: If you're running ownCloud in a subdir and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.
+**Running ownCloud in a subdirectory**: If you're running ownCloud in a subdirectory and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.

 **Note for MySQL/MariaDB environments**: Please refer to :ref:`db-binlog-label` on how to correctly configure your environment if you have binary logging enabled.